-Midwest Favorite – Old Fashioned Ham Salad Spread Recipe
+Midwest Favorite – Deli-Style Ham Salad Spread Recipe

 When it comes to making quick meals on the fly, this recipe for Midwest Ham Salad Spread is just the ticket.
 And, with just a handful of ingredients, you can have a meal ready in a flash.